Bottlenose Dolphin Surveillance Team for the Mississippi Sound

 A seventh student will work with Kevin Dillon, the other co-PI, examining carbon, nitrogen and sulfur stable isotopes in stranded dolphins and prey items in the northern Gulf of Mexico.
 This work complements existing studies examining trophic linkages of food webs involving oyster reefs and menhaden in Mississippi waters.
 Tissues collected from the dolphins will span a range of tissue turnover rates to evaluate the consistency of each dolphin’s diet over time.

-In the first year, the graduate students will spend the equivalent of one week at the IMMS.
-They will learn field collection techniques for dolphins and biopsies, stranding intervention and relevant observation procedures.
-The graduate students will also work with NOAA/NMFS to learn about protected resources, especially bottlenose dolphins.
+In the first year, the graduate students will learn field collection techniques for dolphins and biopsies, stranding intervention and relevant observation procedures.
+The graduate students will work with NOAA/NMFS to learn about protected resources, especially bottlenose dolphins.

 - D. Jay Grimes, Principal Investigator, email